senaite/senaite2.com/docs/user_manual/workflow.md

 To see rejected samples, user has to press the "Rejected" filter button displayed at the top of listings.

 ### Reception

 This is the next natural step when the sample is in "sample due" status.
 After the lab personnel has validated the sample is in correct conditions and it's type, volume and preservation are suitable for the requested tests, *LabClerk* or *LabManager* can "receive" the sample.
+Therefore, the reception of a Sample involves ocular inspection and validation.
 Once the transition is done, the sample status becomes "**received**".

 *Lab Manager* can configure the system so sample barcodes are generated